jnizama/Tranzact_Code_Challenge_Task_SearchFight/README.md

 # SearchFight

 ****NOTE****
-If you have problems to execute this test code challenge, please update key for Microsoft Bing with a valida Azure account.
+If you have problems executing this test code challenge, please update the key for Microsoft Bing with a valid Azure account.

 This project uses 2 search engines to find the results, the format is the following: